2009 FINA Swimming World Cup: Meets

 The 2009 World Cup was staged at five venues on three continents, with each meet following a morning heats and evening finals format for all events, with the exception of the 800 m and 1500 m freestyle and 400 m individual medley events which were heat-declared winners.
 The order of events at each meet was the same.
 A sixth meet originally scheduled to be held in Rio de Janeiro, Brazil on 23–25 October was cancelled.

 Results

 Overall World Cup

 At each meet of the World Cup circuit in 2009, the FINA Points Table was used to rank all swim performances at the meet.
-The top 10 men and top 10 women were then be awarded World Cup points.
+The top 10 men and top 10 women were then awarded World Cup points.
 Bonus points were awarded for a world record broken (20 points) or equalled (10 points).
 The number of World Cup points awarded was doubled for the final meet of the World Cup in Singapore.

 The overall rankings are shown below.